Ask Our Expert: Controlling “The Silent Killer” — High Blood Pressure

 The number one misconception among patients with high blood pressure is that they don’t feel sick.
 That’s why high blood pressure or hypertension is commonly known as the silent killer — you don’t have to feel anything to be affected.
 But if you have it and don’t treat it, it will catch up with you and it can cause severe consequences, such as heart disease or stroke.

 Unfortunately 1 in 4 New Yorkers suffer from high blood pressure and too many don’t know it or don’t know how to best manage it.
 Luckily, you can be proactive to reduce your risks.

-“Your blood pressure is very much in your control,” says Nichola Davis, MD, MS, Assistant Vice President, Chronic Diseases and Prevention.
+“Your blood pressure is very much in your control,” says Dr. Nichola Davis, Vice President and Chief Population Health Officer.
 Dr. Davis shares her top 10 tips to help prevent and manage high blood pressure.

 Don’t know your blood pressure?
 Find a doctor and make an appointment today.